Log in

 We're managing the Aerotropolis initial precincts' drainage networks in partnership with Penrith City and Liverpool City councils, who will manage the non-trunk drainage stormwater network within the roads and streets.

-However, to support development before the scheme design and registered Development Servicing Plans with the Independent Pricing and Regulatory Tribunal (IPART) are finalised, we're adopting a Stormwater Infrastructure Contribution Bond for the 4 remaining Aerotropolis initial precincts: Bradfield, Badgerys Creek, Northern Gateway and Agribusiness.
+To support development in the Aerotropolis before DSPs are finalised and registered with IPART, we're adopting a Stormwater Infrastructure Contribution Bond for the 4 initial Aerotropolis precincts:

 Our approach to stormwater infrastructure contribution bonding reflects our commitment to delivering efficient and timely investment in the Aerotropolis precincts to support urban development.
 If you're planning developments in the Aerotropolis initial precincts, engage with us as soon as possible.
 We need to explore how to optimise and integrate your development with the stormwater scheme to minimise costs and maximise developable land while achieving the waterway health objectives.